vd-rd/ikarus_led_dim/README.md

-# ikarus_led_dim
+## DC/DC linear dimmer for Power LEDS
-DC/DC linear dimmer for Power LEDS
+3d view of the board available [here](https://a360.co/2TdbULz)